Study Results: Should You Invest in a Professionally Written Resume?

 Part two: The job seekers

-One hundred and thirty-two job seekers, all of whom had requested a free resume critique from TopResume in the six to 12 months prior to the study's launch date, were asked similar questions about their current job status and the results of their job search.
+132 job seekers, all of whom had requested a free resume review from TopResume in the six to 12 months prior to the study's launch date, were asked similar questions about their current job status and the results of their job search.
 Approximately two-thirds (89) of the respondents had hired TopResume for a professionally written resume; the remaining 43 had not.

 A more fruitful job search